cycle/docs/annotated/entity.md

 }
 ```

-Use `default` option to specify the default value of the column:
+Use the `default` option to specify the default value of the column:

 ```php
 /** @Entity */